ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/data.rst

 to allow them to run independently of the main loop.
 Once archived, data should be cleaned on disk if it is no longer required for the rest of the suite.
 It is often useful to keep this data available in operations to recover from failures or to rerun parts of the suite.
-This should be enabled with appropriate automated tasks to clean this data.
+This should be enabled with appropriately timed tasks to clean this data.

 ECMWF archival and dissemination services
 -----------------------------------------